J Bole Toh Jadoo

 J Bole Toh Jadoo is an Indian animated action television series produced by Graphiti Multimedia.
 It was co-produced and aired on Nickelodeon India.
 It is based on the movie Koi...
 Mil Gaya, which itself is part of Krrish franchise.

-The show was the first locally produced live action-animation show in India.
+J Bole Toh Jadoo was the first locally produced live action-animation show in India.

+Synopsis

+J Bole Toh Jadoo centered around Jadoo's life on his home planet Tarkopar with his friends Tona and Ki2 alongside Sensei Halftime, his fight against evil on his home planet, and his return to Earth, where he made friends with Nina and Chakki.

 Accolades

-Tilak Shetty won the AnimationXpress.com Visual Effects Award for his VFX work on J Bole Toh Jadu.
+Tilak Shetty won the AnimationXpress.com Visual Effects Award for his VFX work on J Bole Toh Jadoo.